 - Emergency radio and extra batteries.
 Prepare for a blizzard by getting an emergency radio and surplus batteries.
 Radios are affordable and readily available and will keep you updated on weather alerts and winter storm warnings.

 - Car safety kit.
 Traveling during a blizzard is highly discouraged, but if you must, it’s vital to have a car safety kit with you.
 This kit should include things like extra blankets and warm clothing, a flashlight, a shovel, a windshield scraper, water and snacks.
 Even if you aren’t traveling during the storm, it’s a good idea to put together a car safety kit — weather can be unpredictable!
 In addition, plan ahead and winterize your car in case you need to be out during the storm.

-What to Do During a Blizzard
+How to Stay Safe During a Blizzard

-- If you’re concerned about your pipes freezing, running the water, even at a trickle.
+- Prevent frozen pipes by running the water, even at a trickle.

 - If your home loses power or heat during extreme cold, go to a designated public shelter.